-When it comes to commercial grade upholstery fabrics that are made to withstand your busy office environment, there are some trade-offs.
+When it comes to commercial-grade upholstery fabrics that are made to withstand your busy office environment, there are some trade-offs.
 First and foremost, you will quickly notice that higher rated fabrics simply aren’t as soft as less durable options.
-You might have compromise certain degree of comfort in order to enjoy a long-lasting fabric.
+You might have to compromise a certain degree of comfort in order to enjoy a long-lasting fabric.

 Other Fabric Grading Systems